avinor/tau/README.md

 # Tau

 Tau (Terraform Avinor Utility) is a thin wrapper for [Terraform](https://www.terraform.io/) that makes terraform execution and secret handling easier.
-The basic idea is taken from [Terragrunt](https://github.com/gruntwork-io/terragrunt) to keep code DRY, however it does some changes to how remote state and data sources are handled.
-It tries to not change terraform too much and use the existing functionallities.
-Hopefully that will make it easier to upgrade when terraform does major changes as well.
+It tries to conform to the principal of keeping code DRY (Don't Repeat Yourself) and bases all executions on terraform modules.
+Since terraform already provides a lot of excellent features it tries to not change that too much but use those features best possible.

-For a comparison with other similar tools see [comparison](#comparison).
+There are also other good tools available, see the [comparison](#comparison) at the end.

 **NOTE: This is still in development.**